All About Roth IRAs

 Let’s say you earn $3,000 per month.
 If you make a monthly contribution of 5% to your Roth, $150 will be taken out of your wages after taxes.
 If you were contributing to a traditional 401(k), the money would be taken out before taxes.
 Therefore, the most important difference between traditional and Roth accounts is in the way they’re taxed:

-- Contributions to traditional 401(k) and IRA accounts are taxed when they’re deposited.
+- Contributions to Roth 401(k) and Roth IRA accounts are taxed when they’re deposited.

-- Money in Roth IRA and Roth 401(k) accounts is taxed upon withdrawal.
+- Money in traditional IRA and traditional 401(k) accounts are taxed upon withdrawal.

 Not all retirement plans sponsored by companies offer a Roth 401(k), and less than half of employees who are given this option choose it instead of a traditional retirement plan.